 Some, but not all, of the content of the proposed book exists in shiur form (source materials and lecture notes).
 The project will include transforming current materials into expository book form, as well as creating new material on the subject of power in the Bible.

 The Research Fellow will help to organize and distill the scope and focus of the project.
 The fellow will conduct weekly sessions with Judy, acting as a supportive, yet critical havruta partner, helping the author crystallize ideas and helping her decide on the ideal boundaries of each textual exploration.
 At times, the fellow will be asked to research specific text-related details that will be included in the book.
 In addition, the fellow will occasionally listen to classes taught by Judy, in which ideas for the book are presented.
 After listening actively, the fellow will pose probing questions and offer constructive suggestions.
 At times, the fellow will be asked to transcribe the recorded classes.

-- The remaining hours weekly to be spent researching, listening to classes and transcribing as needed.
+- The remaining hours weekly are to be spent researching, listening to classes, and transcribing as needed.